exasim-project/NeoN/doc/basics/freeFunctions/setField.rst

 Description
 ^^^^^^^^^^^

-The function ``setField`` sets the entire field with a given field or a subfield with a given field if a range is defined.
+The function ``setVector`` sets the entire field with a given field or a subfield with a given field if a range is defined.

 Definition
 ^^^^^^^^^^

-.. doxygenfunction:: NeoN::setField
+.. doxygenfunction:: NeoN::setVector

 Example
 ^^^^^^^